JetBrains/guide/site/java/tutorials/dependency-matrix/interpret-dependency-matrix/index.md

 ![Dependency Matrix - Explore Dependencies Between](dependency-matrix-explore.png)

-The classes that produce these dependencies will be opened in a new tab in the DSM tool window.
+The classes that produce these dependencies will be opened in a new tab in the **DSM tool window**.
 In contrast to the **Limit Scope** option, only classes which produce selected dependencies are left.

 ![Dependency Matrix - Explore Dependencies Between](dependency-matrix-explore-result.png)